 - I’m starting a personal blog, with no plans to monetize it.

 - My budget is under $10/mo. or about $100/yr.

 SiteGround is arguably the best all-around host for smaller-to-midsize sites.
 They get consistent high marks for support from the WordPress community, offer free SSLs, plenty of developer features, all for a price that will have you scratching your head.
-I haven’t fully tested their platform yet, but for small sites just getting started, I had a hard time finding any real downsides.
+I recently switched several of my sites to SiteGround, and both the performance & support have been fantastic.

-Tap is one of the newer managed WordPress hosts to enter the scene, but they offer a fast, secure and basic platform for a very affordable cost.
-You don’t get any bells & whistles, but for small, basic sites, you can’t beat the price.
+Tap is one of the lesser-known managed WordPress hosts, but they offer a fast, secure and basic platform for a very affordable cost.
+You don’t get many bells & whistles, but for small, basic sites, you can’t beat the price.